-13012205 (First Time Taken) (EXPRBM) 13012215 (Second Time Taken) (EXPRBM2)

-Recommended Prerequisites: Touch System Data Entry and Business Management or Business

-Information Management II.

-Corequisite: Practicum in Business Management

-Extended Practicum in Business Management is designed to give students supervised practical application of previously studied knowledge and skills.
+Practicum in Business Management/Extended Practicum in Business Management TSDS PEIMS Code: 13012205 (First Time Taken) 13012215 (Second Time Taken) Grade Placement: 11-12 Credits: 3 Prerequisite: None.
+Recommended Prerequisites: Tou (EXPRBM) (EXPRBM2) Recommended Prerequisites: Touch System Data Entry and Business Management or Business Information Management II.
+Corequisite: Practicum in Business Management Extended Practicum in Business Management is designed to give students supervised practical application of previously studied knowledge and skills.
 Practicum experiences occur in a paid or unpaid arrangement and a variety of locations appropriate to the nature and level of experience.
 Students implement personal and interpersonal skills to strengthen individual performance in the workplace and in society and to make a successful transition to the workforce or postsecondary education.
 Students apply technical skills to address business applications of emerging technologies.
 Students develop a foundation in the economic, financial, technological, international, social, and ethical aspects of business to become competent consumers, employees, and entrepreneurs.
 Students enhance reading, writing, computing, communication, and reasoning skills and apply them to the business environment.
 Students incorporate a broad base of knowledge that includes the legal, managerial, marketing, financial, ethical, and international dimensions of business to make appropriate business decision.

-Principles of Education and Training

-Human Growth and Development

-Child Development Associate (CDA) Foundations

-Instructional Practices

-Communication and Technology in Education

-Practicum in Education and Training
+Education & Training

+Table of Contents
-Practicum in Education and Training/Extended Practicum in Education and Training

-Practicum in Early Learning

-Practicum in Early Learning/Extended Practicum in Early Learning
+Principles of Education and Training Human Growth and Development Child Development Associate (CDA) Foundations Instructional Practices Communication and Technology in Education Practicum in Education and Training Practicum in Education and Training/Extended Practicum in Education and Training Practicum in Early Learning Practicum in Early Learning

-Principles of Education and Training

-TSDS PEIMS Code: 13014200 (PRINEDTR)
+Education & Training Principles of Education and Training TSDS PEIMS Code: 13014200 (PRINEDTR) Grade Placement: 9-10 Credit: 1 Prerequisite: None.
 Principles of Education and Training is designed to introduce learners to the various careers available within the Education and Training Career Cluster.
 Students use self- knowledge as well as educational and career information to analyze various careers within the Education and Training Career Cluster.
 Students will develop a graduation plan that leads to a specific career choice in the student's interest area.

-Human Growth and Development

-TSDS PEIMS Code: 13014300 (HUGRDEV)
+Human Growth and Development TSDS PEIMS Code: 13014300 (HUGRDEV) Grade Placement: 10-12 Credit: 1 Prerequisite: None.
 Recommended Prerequisite: Principles of Education and Training.
 Human Growth and Development is an examination of human development across the lifespan with emphasis on research, theoretical perspectives, and common physical, cognitive, emotional, and social developmental milestones.
 The course covers material that is generally taught in a postsecondary, one-semester introductory course in developmental psychology or human development.